304243504/HiR/README.md

 # HiR analysis pipeline

 ## Introduction
-This is a specialized pipeline to analysis RNA-RNA interaction information captured by an explicit bridge linker.
+This is a specialized pipeline under development to analysis RNA-RNA interaction information captured by an explicit bridge linker.
 The pipeline consists of three main steps:
 1. linker identification
 2. sequence alignment
 3. Cluster Identification